Henry Lascelles Carr: Career

 In 1877 Lord Bute sold the Western Mail to Carr and Daniel Owen.
 By 1881, Carr had remarried, to Helen sister of Sir Charles James Jackson, and the 1881 Census records that they had three daughters.
 In 1884, Carr and Owen formed the Daniel Owen and Co.
 Ltd as a joint stock company.

 As well as his work in the press, Carr served as a town councillor of Cardiff (for the West ward) and as a Justice of the Peace.

 In 1891 Carr, as part of a syndicate, bought the London Sunday paper, News of the World and placed his nephew Emsley Carr as its editor.
 Emsley would later marry Carr's eldest daughter, Jenny.
 Around this period Carr branched into the hotel business, becoming Chairman of the Royal Hotel Company, which owned the Royal Hotel on St Mary's Street in the centre of Cardiff.

-On the night of Saturday 3 June 1893 the premises of the Western Mail burnt to the ground, but Carr managed to set up and office and printing presses overnight in nearby Newport, which allowed the paper to report its own fire in the Monday morning edition.
+On the night of Saturday 3 June 1893 the premises of the Western Mail burnt to the ground, but Carr managed to set up an office and printing presses overnight in nearby Newport, which allowed the paper to report its own fire in the Monday morning edition.

 Ill health caused Carr to retire as editor of the Western Mail in 1901.
 He died on 5 October 1902 aged 62 while staying in Hyères in the south of France.

+His eldest daughter, Ettie, organised a Christmas 'feast' for poor children in Cardiff.
+The first was in 1893 in Park Hall, Cardiff for 1000 children up to the age of 12.
+As well as a meal with musical entertainment, the children were given gifts of food, toys, 3 pennies and clothes to take away that had partly been donated by the public and partly bought from donated money.
+Tickets for attendance were available from religious leaders and charity workers and the event was always very over-subscribed.
+The numbers increased so that in later years the event lasted for 2 days, one for 1000 girls and one for 1000 boys.
+The organisation was successively taken on by Ettie's younger sisters Jennie and Mattie as each got married.
+These feasts ended by the start of the 20th century.